QiansiqiHu/DOT-server/README.md

 SSH connection offers the most powerful and flexible way to work with our GPU servers, especially for computationally-intensive research projects.
 The same username and password will be used.

+> [!NOTE]
+> If you choose to bypass our web-based JupyterHub service and connect via SSH directly, please first launch JupyterHub once to initialize the conda environments.
+Without this step, you may encounter errors indicating that the conda command or `.bashrc` file cannot be found.

 #### Recommended SSH Workflow

 1. **Connect to the cluster** - We recommend connecting directly to the compute nodes (137.189.75.114 or 137.189.75.115) rather than the login node, as the compute nodes have significantly more processing power.